 Loan sellers and servicers must be approved to do business with Fannie Mae.
 Fannie Mae determines a loan seller and servicer's qualifications by reviewing the loan seller and servicer's financial condition, organization, staffing, selling and servicing experience, and other relevant factors.
 Prior to approving a loan seller or servicer, Fannie Mae performs a pre-contract assessment that helps Fannie Mae to determine the quality of a loan seller or servicer's processes and effectiveness of controls.
 Pre-contract assessments may encompass both an offsite review and onsite review to assess readiness to do business with Fannie Mae.
-Fannie Mae's review process involves collaboration across all key business areas responsible for managing risk to assure the soundness of the loans Fannie Mae acquires from a loan seller.
-Approval or rejection of a loan seller's or servicer's application is based on Fannie Mae's business judgment, taking into account the totality of the relevant circumstances.
+Fannie Mae's review process involves collaboration across all key business areas responsible for managing risk to assure the soundness of the loans Fannie Mae's business judgment, taking into account the totality of the relevant circumstances.
 To be considered for approval to sell residential first-lien mortgage loans to Fannie Mae, or to service them, at a minimum a loan seller or servicer generally must: